-- Bonus Rand provides the opportunity to earn bonuses to its NEOs and staff based on the Compensation Committee's and Board's evaluation of performance and results, as well as to motivate them to achieve results that exceed the annual budget or provide value to the Corporation.
-The bonus is based on a qualitative consideration of individual and company performance.
-The Committee considered the Corporation's performance for 2015, the price performance of the Corporation's common shares, and the accomplishments of each officer during the year, the scheduled sale of Gemcor and the development of the Strategic Plan.
-The Compensation Committee considers, and may make appropriate adjustments for, unusual items that are deemed to be outside the control of the executives.
-For 2015, a total of \$50,000 was awarded to each of the NEOs. - Profit Sharing Plan Rand provides long-term incentives to its NEOs through the Profit Sharing Plan, which allows them to participate in the growth of its portfolio and aligns their long-term interests with those of Rand's shareholders.
+- Bonus Rand provides the opportunity to earn bonuses to its NEOs and staff to motivate them to achieve results that exceed the annual budget and provide value to the Corporation.
+The bonus is based on a qualitative consideration of individual and Corporation performance.
+For purposes of determining whether a bonus was warranted for 2016 performance, the Committee considered the Corporation's operating performance, the price performance of the Corporation's common shares, the decrease in the Net Asset Value per share and the accomplishments of each officer during the year, including the development of a long term strategy to grow the Company.
+The Compensation Committee considers, and may make appropriate adjustments for, unusual items that are deemed to be outside the control of the NEOs.
+Based upon the Committee's analysis, no bonus was awarded for 2016. - Profit Sharing Plan Rand provides long-term incentives to its NEOs through the Profit Sharing Plan, which allows them to participate in the growth of its portfolio and aligns their interests with those of Rand's shareholders.
 The terms of Rand's license to operate Rand SBIC require that it maintain a profit sharing plan, which provides for payment by Rand of designated percentages of net realized capital gains (net of all realized capital losses and unrealized depreciation) of Rand SBIC.
-Amounts paid or accrued pursuant to the Profit Sharing Plan cannot exceed 20% of Rand's net income.
+Amounts paid or accrued pursuant to the Profit Sharing Plan cannot exceed 20% of Rand's net income in a given year.
 The Compensation Committee does not have discretion to change the amounts due under the Profit Sharing Plan.
-For 2015, no profit sharing payments were due pursuant to the Plan. - Equity Although we believe that equity ownership by management incentivizes management to increase shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when they participate in a profit sharing plan. - Standard Employee Benefits Rand provides employee benefits that are considered competitive and necessary to attract and retain talented personnel.
-Rand maintains a 401(k) plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$18,000 (\$24,000 if age 50 or over) for 2015.
-Rand makes a contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation subject to IRS annual compensation and contribution limits.
+For 2016, \$635,026 for each of the NEOs was due pursuant to the Plan and is expected to be paid in 2017.
+(Escrow details are disclosed in the "Disbursement Triggers on Non-Equity Incentive Compensation" section below.) - Equity Although we believe that equity ownership by management enhances shareholder value, restrictions imposed by the Investment Company Act preclude Rand from offering stock options or other equity incentives to its NEOs at any time when they participate in a profit sharing plan.
+The Compensation Committee believes that the NEOs own shares in Rand that are significant to their respective net worth.
+During 2016, Mr. Grum purchased 50,000 shares and Mr. Penberthy purchased 16,667 shares, bringing their total share ownership to 173,642 shares and 84,467 shares, respectively. - Standard Employee Benefits Rand provides employee benefits it considers competitive and necessary to attract and retain talented personnel.
+Rand maintains a 401(k) plan for its employees under which participants may elect to contribute up to 20% of their compensation on a pretax basis, to a maximum of \$18,000 (\$24,000 if age 50 or over) for 2016.
+Rand makes a contribution of 1% of compensation for each participant and matches participant contributions up to 5% of compensation, subject to IRS annual compensation and contribution limits.
 Rand may also elect to contribute discretionary amounts under the 401(k) plan as determined by the Board.
 No discretionary amounts have been contributed since the 401(k) plan's inception.
 Rand also provides life insurance and automobile reimbursement benefits to its NEOs.